Characterizing stochastic cell cycle dynamics in exponential growth: Results

 \subsubsection{Replication}

 Finally, let us consider the replisomes and the replication process itself.
+A traditional population-level approach to determining the number of replicating cells is to infer it from the relative origin, terminus, and cell abundances.
+However, many single-cell and live single-cell approaches exist today as well.
+For instance, fluorescent fusions to core replisome components that localize during replication can be used to characterize the number of replicating cells \cite{Lemon:2000rz,Mangiameli:2017oc,Mangiameli:2017ex}.

-Like the Z ring, this is a transient state.
-However, there is a significant subtlety here: Do we count (i) replicating cells, (ii) individual replication processes consisting of replisome-pairs, or (iii) individual replisomes?
+Like the Z ring, replication is a transient state; however, there is a significant subtlety here: Do we count (i) replicating cells, (ii) individual replication processes consisting of replisome-pairs, or (iii) individual replisomes?

 First let us consider the number of replisome-pairs.
-Since the replication process can span the overlap between two successive cell cycles, it is most convenient to use differences in the creation number $N^+$.
-In fact, we can express it concisely in terms of \textit{oriC} and \textit{ter}:
+Since the replication process can span the overlap between two successive cell cycles, it is most convenient to use differences in the cumulative creation number $N^+$.
+In fact, we can express the number of replisome-pairs concisely in terms of \textit{oriC} and \textit{ter}:

 and the number of individual replisomes will be twice the number of pairs. $N_{\textit{ori}}$ and $N_{\textit{ter}}$ are computed using Eq.~\ref{eqnlocnum}.

 For the number of replicating cells, we consider three different cases.
 First consider a case where the replication cycle is internal to the cell cycle.
 In this case, we have: